 Extreme hot or cold temperatures can severely damage the leaves, which could end up being fatal.
-So be sure to keep that in mind when deciding where to place them.
+So keep that in mind when deciding where to place them.

 How To Grow An Indoor Herb Garden

 Despite the fact that keeping herbs indoors is popular, they can be challenging to maintain.
-Many herbs come from hot, dry climates, while others prefer cooler temperatures.
+Many of them come from hot, dry climates, while others prefer cooler temperatures.

 The biggest mistake people make when growing an indoor herb garden is overwatering.
 They will not tolerate soggy soil for very long.